trevor-atlas/hubspot-navigator/README.md

 ### TODO

-- [ ] Cleanup navigation parsing logic, remove any hardcoded values
+- [x] Cleanup navigation parsing logic, remove any hardcoded values
-- [ ] Use some sort of frecency algorithm to determine the order of the navigation items
+- [x] Use some sort of frecency algorithm to determine the order of the navigation items
+- [x] Having access to common actions like "Create Contact" or "Create Company" would be nice
+- [x] Add a way to switch portals
 - [ ] Add a settings page to allow users to customize the navigation items
 - [ ] investigate ways to get the settings navigation structure without visiting the settings page
-- [ ] Having access to common actions like "Create Contact" or "Create Company" would be nice
 - [ ] Add a way to search for contacts, companies, deals, etc
-- [ ] Add a way to switch portals
+- [ ] `waitForElements` etc should timeout after a certain amount of time